Introduction to International Arbitration

 How will I be assessed?

-The Introduction to Arbitration Course will be delivered by leading Australian Arbitration practitioners.
+The Introduction to Arbitration Course will be delivered over one day and in-person.

 What happens when I register for the course?

-CIArb reserves the right to cancel or change the date, venue or content of programmes and the names of speakers, lecturers and tutors.
+Ciarb reserves the right to cancel or change the date, venue or content of courses and the names of speakers, lecturers and tutors.
 Candidates will be provided with adequate notice of any change.
-If CIArb has to cancel a course, candidates will be provided with a full refund or the opportunity to transfer their registration to the next course.
-Should a candidate wish to cancel their registration of a course, notification must be received in writing to info@ciarb.net.au.
+If Ciarb has to cancel a course, candidates will be provided with a full refund or the opportunity to transfer their registration to the next course.
+Should a candidate wish to cancel their registration of a course, notification must be sent in writing to info@ciarb.net.au.
+Cancellation charges apply.
+Please refer to below.

-What is my next step when I complete the course?
+What is my next step when I complete the course and pass the assessment?

 • You may progress onto Module 1 of the International Arbitration Pathway;